wp-plugins/custom-post-widget/readme.txt

 = I love your plugin!
 What can I do to help? =

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
-Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you share the link to this plugin!
+Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you could share the link to this plugin!

 == Changelog ==

+= 2.4 =
+You can now add a description to the content block to make it easier for content editors to find out where the block is displayed on the site.
+Thanks to Andreas Larsson the plugin now includes a Swedish translation.

 = 2.3.5 =
 Added the option to use your own widget template file as suggested by flynsarmy.
 See http://wordpress.org/support/topic/patch-custom-widget-frontends?replies=1 for more information.